 Visiting any North American city during the holiday season is sure to perk your spirit, and with its plethora of festivals, boat parades, and Christmas displays, Vancouver, British Columbia, is certainly no exception.

-Vancouver's weather is much milder than many other Canadian cities.
-In December, temperatures hover above freezing and rain can be plentiful, as this is one of Vancouver's rainiest months.
-You can expect average December temperatures to be around 37 degrees Fahrenheit (3 degrees Celsius), with highs around 45 degrees Fahrenheit (7 degrees Celsius).
+Vancouver is much milder than many other Canadian cities in terms of weather in December.
+Temperatures hover above freezing and rain can be plentiful, as this is one of Vancouver's rainiest months.
+You can expect average December temperatures to linger around 37 degrees Fahrenheit (3 degrees Celsius), with highs around 45 degrees Fahrenheit (7 degrees Celsius).

 What to Pack

 - Christmas at Canada Place: Located outdoors on the West Promenade of Canada Place, this mid-December highlight includes giant gingerbread men, a 35-foot-high Christmas tree, animated Woodward’s window characters, carolers, and a visit from Santa Claus himself.

 December Travel Tips

 - Powder heads can day trip to Whistler-Blackcomb to enjoy some of the world's best (and most extreme) skiing and snowboarding.